joyniwenwen/info6250/setup-for-this-class.md

 * https://nodejs.org/   (I recommend LTS version)

 All instruction and examples will use `npm` instead of `yarn`.
-- Do *NOT* install anything for node/npm with 'sudo' or as administrator unless you know how to clean up the permissions mess it creates.
-(E.G. Do NOT run commands that start with `sudo npm install`
+- Do *NOT* install anything for node/npm with 'sudo' or as administrator unless you know how to clean up the permissions mess it creates.   (e.g. Do NOT run commands that start with `sudo npm install` )

 ### Chrome Web Browser
 You will need to install and use the (free of cost) Chrome web browser if you do not already have it